neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 To use the script, follow these steps:

 1. Execute `model_to_run.py`.
-2. Enter the project name you want to copy the model metadata from, in the `WORKSPACE_NAME/PROJECT_NAME` format.
-Leave this prompt as black to use the `NEPTUNE_PROJECT` environment variable.
+2. Enter the name of a project from which you want to copy the model metadata.
+Use the `WORKSPACE_NAME/PROJECT_NAME` format.
+To use the `NEPTUNE_PROJECT` environment variable, leave this prompt blank.
 3. Enter the number of workers to use to copy the metadata.
 Leave blank to use all available CPUs.
 4. The script will generate run logs in the same folder as `model_to_run.py`.
 You can modify this location by editing the `logging.basicConfig()` function.